 This leads us to another important factor in product selection, the application of thermal management materials.
 Whether it is an encapsulation compound or an interface material, any gaps in the thermally conductive medium will result in a reduction in the rate of heat dissipation.
 For interface materials, the viscosity of a product or the minimum thickness possible for application will have a great effect on the thermal resistance and thus, a highly thermally conductive, high viscosity compound that cannot be evenly spread onto the surface, may have a higher thermal resistance and lower efficiency of heat dissipation when compared to a lower viscosity product with a lower bulk thermal conductivity value.
 For encapsulation resins, this could be expressed in a similar way; the higher the viscosity, the more difficult it is for the resin to flow evenly around the unit and therefore, air gaps are formed in the potting compound reducing the rate of heat dissipation.
 It is essential that users address bulk thermal conductivity values, contact resistance, application thicknesses and processes in order to successfully achieve the optimum in heat transfer efficiency.

-A practical example highlighting the requirement for such considerations is provided in table 2 and graph below.
+A practical example highlighting the requirement for such considerations is provided in Table 2 and the subsequent graph below.
 It shows the potential differences in heat dissipation by measuring the temperature of a heat generating device in use.
 These results have been based on work completed by an end user, where all products were thermal interface materials, applied using the same method, at the same thickness.

 It is clearly evident that a higher bulk thermal conductivity value, in this case 12.5 W/m K, does not necessarily result in more effective heat dissipation when compared to products with lower values, such as the above at 1.4 W/m K. The reason for this could be due to the processing method not being suitable for the product, for the product not being easy to apply or possibly the product was not designed for this particular application.
 Whatever the reason, it highlights the importance of product application as well as product selection.